 ‘We created you out of dust, then out of a sperm, then We fashioned you into something which clings into a chewed lump of flesh, partly formed and partly unformed.’
 [22:5]

 This verse from the Quran details the stages of embryonic development, and Muslims love to quote it because it was described 1400 years ago, long before we had the scientific technology to chart foetal development.
-But the word that particularly interests me in this is ‘cling’.
+The word that particularly interests me in verse is ‘cling’.

-Some years ago, a study that was conducted which showed that even after a baby has been born, it leaves traces of itself inside the mother.
+Some years ago, there a scientific study which showed that even after a baby has been born, it leaves traces of itself inside the mother.
 During the pregnancy, cells from the foetus cross the placenta and enter the mother’s body, where they can become part of her tissues.

 So it is literally true that a child is part of their mother for life.

-That bond between a mother and her child is utterly unique – so it’s not just you who carry the genes of your parents, but your mother has a very deep connection with you rest of her life.
+That bond between a mother and her child is utterly unique – it’s not just you who carry the genes of your parents, but your mother has a very deep connection with you for the rest of her life.

-Biology doesn’t explain it.
+Biology doesn’t explain it all.
 When you have a heart transplant, you don’t fall in love with your donor.
 In addition to this biology, God has given mothers a maternal instinct.
 This instinct which drives a mother to wake up when she hears her baby crying in the middle of the night, even when she is exhausted.
-The instinct to keep pestering you about our have or have not eaten.
+The instinct to keep pestering you to make sure you have eaten.
 To rush to you if you are in danger.
 And to sacrifice whatever she has for your needs.

 A mother’s home is where you are welcome anytime day or night, and a mother’s heart is where you always have a home.

 This instinct is not present in all animals.
 Certain creatures contain this to a greater level than others.